Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

-The traditional approach used to systematically select optically dark/faint galaxies is based on photometric data only (pre- and present-JWST era).
-They are required to be faint or completely undetected at optical wavelengths, but bright in the infrared (e.g., $H>$ 27 mag \& [4.5] $<$ 24 mag for $H$-dropouts\cite{Wang2019}; $H>$ 26.5 mag \& [4.5] $<$ 25 mag for OFGs\cite{Xiao2023}; see also\cite{Alcalde2019, Barrufet2023, Gómez-Guijarro2023}).
-These magnitude and/or color cuts are designed to select red galaxies with strong Balmer or 4000$\AA$ breaks at $z\gtrsim3$, so they should be either quiescent/passive galaxies or dusty star-forming galaxies with significant dust attenuation.
+The traditional approach to systematically selecting DSFGs in the optical to near-infrared wavelengths is to select optically dark/faint galaxies, which are usually based on photometric data only (pre- and present-JWST era).
+They are required to be faint or completely undetected at optical wavelengths, but bright in the infrared (e.g., $H>$ 27 mag \& [4.5] $<$ 24 mag for $H$-dropouts\cite{Wang2019}; $H>$ 26.5 mag \& [4.5] $<$ 25 mag for optically dark/faint galaxies\cite{Xiao2023}; see also\cite{Franco2018, Alcalde2019, Williams2019, Barrufet2023, Gómez-Guijarro2023, McKinney2023, Akins2023, Pérez-González2023b, Barro2024, vanderVlugt2023}).
+These magnitude and/or color cuts are designed to select red galaxies with strong Balmer or 4,000$\AA$ breaks at $z\gtrsim3$, so they should be either quiescent/passive galaxies or dusty star-forming galaxies with significant dust attenuation.
 The $H$-band magnitude cut helps to avoid significant contamination from passive galaxies and low-$z$ sources\cite{Xiao2023}, but obviously, they cannot be entirely ruled out.

-Now, by taking advantage of the unprecedented imaging and spectroscopic data provided by the JWST FRESCO survey, we no longer need to use the magnitude cuts described above to select optically dark/faint galaxies.
+Now, by taking advantage of the imaging and spectroscopic data provided by the JWST FRESCO survey, we no longer need to use the magnitude cuts described above to select optically dark/faint galaxies.
 The FRESCO grism spectra help us more securely identify high-$z$ star-forming sources through strong nebular emission lines.
 The spectral coverage of the FRESCO survey with F444W filter allows detections of either H${\alpha}$+[NII]+[SII] lines or [OIII]$\lambda\lambda4960,5008$+H${\beta}$ lines at $z=4.9-9.0$ continuously.